 This will work wonders on your timing and your rhythm.

-Pro-Tip: practice at slow speeds, and only gradually move faster when you’re getting more and more comfortable.
+Pro-Tip: start at slow speeds, and only gradually move faster when you’re getting more and more comfortable.

-This tip goes back to the idea of not wanting to just “go through the motions” with your guitar practice sessions.
+This tip goes back to the idea of not wanting to just “go through the motions” with your practice

 If you’re practicing things you can already play (even if it’s just being able to play them semi-decently) you’re not progressing.